 Never fear, more Harley Therapy holiday stress tactics are here!
 Below are our best tips for surviving Christmas day.

 1. Give up your part-time job as a fortune teller.

-The motto of boy and girl scout groups is ‘be prepared’.
-And preparation is one of the best antidotes for stress – yes, even on the day of, it’s not too late for some planning.
-Taking ten minutes at the start of the day to write out how you plan things to go, the things you have to remember, and what order you are going to prepare the meal in might seem simple.
+The motto of girl scout groups is ‘be prepared’.
+Even on the day of, it’s not too late for some planning.
+Ten minutes at the start of the day to write out how you plan things to go, the things you have to remember, and what order you are going to prepare the meal in might seem simple.
 But it appeases those out-of-control thoughts we just mentioned, meaning you can be more present for the good things that unfold throughout the day.